peytonshow/MC-Long-Run/readme.md

 * Logistics and trade are super important.
 Villagers act as a primary resource that must be protected.
 * Machines would be tools that change or refine a player obtained input.
 Skyblock automation sux, stagnation sux.
 * Mob farms also suck, building them sux, using them sux.
-* Collaberating with others is key to survival.
-It's not feasible to maintain all aspects of a civilization alone, longterm.
+* Collaberating with others is the most efficient way to survive.
+Isolation wont last in the long run.
 * Progression should roughly line up with human's tech progression:
     * Hunter Gatherer - Creation of the first settlement(s).
 Some basic wooden tools, a campfire, and some nearby animals are all that's currently at your disposal.
     * Stone Age - Creation of your first Kiln with some basic stone tools.
 Soon, you gather a backpack and your first bits of armor.